zachmccabe/briars/docs/notes.md

 ---

-Updated: {% include print_update.html %} • Explaining my creative and technical process.
-Briars is now well into its 7th year.
-Measured in time or by volume, this is the biggest project I’ve ever attempted.
+Updated: {% include print_update.html %} • Explaining my creative and technical process on a s.